The cotype zeta function of $\mathbb{Z}^d$: Introduction

 For example, the proportion of sublattices of $\Z^d$ of corank at most 2 converges to approximately 99.4\% as $d\to\infty$, and the proportion of sublattices of $\Z^d$ of corank at most $3$ converges to approximately 99.995\%.
 Therefore, while sublattices of any fixed corank have positive density among all sublattices of $\Z^d$, they become sparser as the corank grows.
 This confirms an expectation of Nguyen-Shparlinski.

 Also of interest in our work is the method of proof.
 Nguyen and Shparlinski prove their results by counting solutions of linear congruence equations.
-A key ingredient in Stanley and Wang's arguments is Poonen's work \cite{poonen}.
 Our proofs extend Petrogradsky's methods and make systematic use of the {\em cotype zeta function} of $\Z^d$, which he introduced in \cite{petro}.
 This is a multivariate generalization of the subgroup growth zeta function $\zeta_{\Z^d}(s)$ from (\ref{eq:sgzf_Zd}).
 Petrogradsky computes it explicitly in terms of permutation descent polynomials.
-We note that essentially the same formula in a much more general setting appears in the work of du Sautoy and Lubotzky \cite{duSL} on zeta functions of nilpotent groups.
-See our remarks at the end of Section~\ref{sec:petro}.